ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 The call semantics of the hooks, i.e., when and how hooks are called, depend on the hook type.
 Most hooks are currently set to `single`-mode.
 In this mode only a single plugin can register the hook, and that plugin will get called for each event of that type.
 If a second plugin attempts to register the hook it gets killed and a corresponding log entry will be added to the logs.

-In `chain`-mode multiple plugins can register for the hook type and they are called in any order they are loaded (i.e. cmdline order first, configuration order file second: though note that the order of plugin directories is implementation-dependent), overriden only by `before` and `after` requirements the plugin's hook registrations specify.
+In `chain`-mode multiple plugins can register for the hook type and they are called in any order they are loaded (i.e. cmdline order first, configuration order file second: though note that the order of plugin directories is implementation-dependent), overridden only by `before` and `after` requirements the plugin's hook registrations specify.
 Each plugin can then handle the event or defer by returning a `continue` result like the following:

 ```json
 {